karkman/MBDP_Genomics_2022/Practicals/README.md

 To calculate the genome coverage, all the reads used for the assembly must be mapped to the final genome.
 For that, we can use three programs: Bowtie2 to map the reads; Samtools to sort and make an index of the mapped reads; and bedtools to make the calculation.

-The entire workflow can take a long time, so the bedtools output with the sequencing depth for each base in the genome is available for each cyanobacterial strain in `/scratch/project_2005590/COURSE_FILES/RESULTS/coverage_[strain_number]/CoverageTotal.bedgraph`.
+The entire workflow can take a long time, so the bedtools output with the sequencing depth for each base in the genome is available for each cyanobacterial strain in `/scratch/project_2005590/COURSE_FILES/RESULTS/coverage_[strain_number]/CoverageTotal.bedgraph` (don't forget to put the strain number).

 You can check the commands used in the workflow to generate this file in the script in: `/scratch/project_2005590/COURSE_FILES/SCRIPTS/genome_coverage_workflow.sh`.